MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPDeletedUnifiedGroup.md

 # Get-PnPDeletedUnifiedGroup

 ## SYNOPSIS
-Gets one deleted Office 365 Group (aka Unified Group) or a list of deleted Office 365 Groups
+Gets one deleted Microsoft 365 Group (aka Unified Group) or a list of deleted Microsoft 365 Groups

 ## SYNTAX